predictiveworks/cdap-connect/ditto-connect/docs/DittoStreamSource-streamingsource.md

 Description
 ---
-This is an IOT specific streaming connector plugin to read Web socket real-time events from Eclipse Ditto.
+This is an IOT specific streaming connector plugin to read Web socket real-time events from Eclipse Ditto, and to transform them into structured data flow records.
 This plugin is part of PredictiveWorks.
 IoT support and contributes to its semantic abstraction approach.

 Eclipse Ditto abstracts an IoT device into a digital twin and provides synchronous and asynchronous APIs to work with physical devices.
 Ditto is an IoT middleware to interact